Deborah Diesen

 Deborah Diesen is an American children's book author.
 Her book The Pout-Pout Fish was chosen by Time magazine as a Top 10 Children's Book of 2008.
 It was also selected for the Michigan Reads! literacy program.

 In 2019, The Pout-Pout Fish was adapted into a musical by Christopher Anselmo and Jared Corak.
 It premiered at the New Victory Theater in Manhattan, New York, produced by TheatreWorksUSA.
-An animated film adaptation of the same name will be released in 2026.
+An animated film adaptation of the same name was released in January 2026.

 Personal life

 Diesen lives in Grand Ledge, Michigan.
 In addition to a writer, she is the financial manager for a nonprofit.